bngallo1994/Benjamin-Gallo-16S-rRNA-Environment-Juvenile-Northern-Pike-Gut-Microbiota/README.md

 Folder: CH_1_Data
   - All data files pertaining to the aformentioned "CH_3_ALL_MASTER_FILE.Rmd" file.
 All file locations are correct, but may change when downloaded to your own computer.

+Folder: Non_R_Scripts
+  - Contains a .txt file pertaining to how the rarefaction curves were created using created .biom files and .shared files through the BIOM project and Mothur.